Substance Fruits and Greens vs Balance of Nature: Is This Substitute Superior?

 - “I didn’t notice any health difference at all.
 Very expensive.”

-Balance of Nature Versus Nature’s Sustenance: The Verdict
+Balance of Nature Versus Substance Fruits and Greens: The Verdict

-With over 10 years of experience researching superfoods, it’s my personal opinion that Fruits & Greens by Nature’s Sustenance is a superior substitute for Balance of Nature Fruits and Veggies in 2023.
+With over 10 years of experience researching superfoods, it’s my opinion that Sustenance Fruits and Greens by Substance is a superior substitute for Balance of Nature in 2026.
+You can get it here on Amazon for half the monthly cost of Fruits & Veggies.

 There’s simply no good reason for Balance of Nature to be more than twice as expensive given its ingredients and the other issues covered in this review.

-Perhaps if the company spent a little less on TV ads, and a little more on improving their formulation, they could offer a better product to potential customers at a lower price.
+Perhaps if the company spent less on TV ads, and more on improving their formulation, they could offer a better product to potential customers at a lower price.

-If you don’t mind mixing up a green powder then this Field of Greens review has a superfood supplement that’s much better than both Balance of Nature and Nature’s Sustenance Fruits & Greens.
-Thank you for reading.
+Another good option, if you don’t mind mixing up a green powder, is in this Field of Greens review.
+It’s a superfood supplement I take myself most mornings that’s much better than both Balance of Nature and Substance Fruits and Greens.